Where to Stay for Brisbane 2032

 Northshore Hamilton & Newstead

-The Northshore Hamilton precinct will host the main Athletes' Village.
+Northshore Hamilton hosts the main Athletes' Village.
 After the Games, the area becomes a new residential neighbourhood.
-Newstead, adjacent, is an established urban renewal area with apartment-style stays — 4km from the CBD by bus or bike.
+Newstead next door is an established urban renewal area with apartment-style stays — 4km from CBD by bus or bike.

 Chermside